ResearchComputing/Documentation/Filesystems.md

 ## Overview

-All users are allocated space on the `/home` and `/projects` file systems.
+All users are allocated space on the `/home` and `/projects` filesystems.
 In addition, separate `scratch` directories are visible from Summit and Blanca.
-These scratch directories are hosted on separate, high-performance file systems designed to support intensive, parallel I/O operations.
+These scratch directories are hosted on separate, high-performance filesystems designed to support intensive, parallel I/O operations.

 Please  note that the use of `/home` or `/scratch` for high-performance I/O may negatively affect the environment for all users.
-As a result, all compute jobs should write to the appropriate `scratch` file system.  **Users performing intensive I/O on the `/home` or `/projects` file systems will  have their jobs terminated and may have their accounts temporarily disabled.**
+As a result, all compute jobs should write to the appropriate `scratch` filesystem.  **Users performing intensive I/O on the `/home` or `/projects` filesystems will  have their jobs terminated and may have their accounts temporarily disabled.**

-### The Home File System
+### The Home Filesystem
-Every user is allocated 2 GB of space on the `/home` file system in a subdirectory corresponding to their user name (e.g., `/home/janedoe`).
+Every user is allocated 2 GB of space on the `/home` filesystem in a subdirectory corresponding to their user name (e.g., `/home/janedoe`).
 Home directories are [backed up frequently](#backups) and are intended for the use of their owner only; sharing the contents of home directories with other users is strongly discouraged.
 Your `/home` directory is a good place to store source code, small compiled programs, and job scripts.

-### The Projects File System
+### The Projects Filesystem

 Each user has access to a 250 GB of space in their subdirectory of `/projects` (e.g., `/projects/janedoe`).
 As with the `/home` system, these directories are visible from all Research Computing nodes and are regularly backed up.
 The projects directory is intended to store software builds and smaller data sets.

-### Scratch File Systems
+### Scratch Filesystems

-Summit users are provided a subdirectory on `/scratch/summit`, the high-performance parallel scratch file system meant for I/O from jobs running on that system (e.g., `/scratch/summit/janedoe`).
+Summit users are provided a subdirectory on `/scratch/summit`, the high-performance parallel scratch filesystem meant for I/O from jobs running on that system (e.g., `/scratch/summit/janedoe`).
 By default, each user is limited to a quota of 10 TB worth of storage space and 20M files and directories.
 Email rc-help@colorado.edu if you need these limits increased.
 Blanca users should write to `/rc_scratch/janedoe` instead of `/scratch/summit`.

 Scratch space should be used for all compute jobs run on Summit or Blanca.
 These high-performance scratch directories are **not backed up**, and are not appropriate for long-term storage.
 Data may be purged at any time subject to overall system needs.
 Files are automatically removed 90 days after their initial creation.